Mário Pedrosa: Biography

 Pedrosa was a regular critic for Correio da Manhã (1945–1951) and later for Jornal do Brasil (1957).

-Pedrosa lived mostly in exile during the military dictatorship of Brazi.
+Pedrosa lived mostly in exile during the military dictatorship of Brazil.
 From 1970 to 1973 he worked in Chile, supporting the socialist government of Salvador Allende.

 In 1980 he participated in the founding of the Workers' Party of Brazil.

 Mário Pedrosa died in November 1981 after suffering from cancer for years and was buried at the Cemitério de São João Batista.